FreeTAKTeam/FreeTakServer/README.md

   pip install FreeTAKServer
 ```

-Optional: check if installation is correctly executed
+Optional: check if installation is correctly executed and install any missing packages if prompted
 ```
 pip check FreeTakServer
 ```